phan/phan/README.md

   directory and read configuration file config.php from that path.

+ -r, --file-list-only
+  A file containing a list of PHP files to be analyzed to the exclusion of any other directories or files passed in.
+This is unlikely to be useful.

+ -k, --config-file
+  A path to a config file to load (instead of the default of .phan/config.php).

  -m <mode>, --output-mode
-  Output mode from 'text', 'json', 'codeclimate', or 'checkstyle'
+  Output mode from 'text', 'json', 'csv', 'codeclimate', 'checkstyle', or 'pylint'

  -o, --output <filename>
   Output filename